cocos/cocos-docs/en/advanced-topics/engine-customization.md

 gulp build
 ```

-This command will generate a `bin` folder in the Creator-JS engine directory and compile the engine source into the `bin` directory.
+This command will generate a `bin` folder in the engine directory and compile the engine source into the `bin` directory.

 ![](engine-customization/bin.png)